 What’s the difference between home care and a memory care community?

-Many older adults would prefer to continue living at home.
+Many people with dementia would prefer to continue living at home.
 It’s a familiar environment and can bring a sense of comfort.
+Caring for a parent with dementia in their living space is a common first step.

 Providing senior care often falls on the shoulders of adult children.
 Nearly 85 percent of family caregivers never receive a break once they embark on the honorable journey.
 Providing support to a loved one can lead to caregiver burnout and negatively influence the health of both parties.